CAKE-DRI/CAKE-DRI.github.io/_pages/ke-fellowships.md

 If knowledge exchange in your DRI subcommunity is something you are passionate about and you have an idea for a specific intervention to improve it then this is your chance to become one of up to five KE fellows in the very first DRI KE Fellowship cohort!

-Fellowships run for six months from the respective cohort kick-off date.
+Fellowships run for twelve months from the respective cohort kick-off date.
 After the fellowship term, fellows are invited to continue to be involved in the CAKE network as mentors, reviewers, and in other roles.

 ---